JavierMenRev/SelectionInLatinAmericans/README.md

 * perl/5.30.1

 ## Preparing files
-Our new software, `AdaptMix`, uses genotype data in ChromoPainter (CP) format.
-For a description of the file format see: https://people.maths.bris.ac.uk/~madjl/finestructure-old/chromopainter_info.html.

-For this tutorial we are going to use genomic data from Peruvians (`PEL`) from the 1000 Genomes Project (1KGP) as our target admixed population, and `CHB`, `IBS`, and `YRI` as our reference populations.
+For this tutorial on how to use `AdaptMix` we are going to use genomic data from Peruvians (`PEL`) from the 1000 Genomes Project (1KGP) as our target admixed population, and `CHB`, `IBS`, and `YRI` as our reference populations.
 Note that we are using `CHB` as a proxy for the Native American reference population.

-Process the 1KGP VCF (merged file with ALL chromsomes) and extract 20K random SNPs:
+Process the 1KGP VCF (merged file with ALL chromsomes), extract 20K random SNPs, and remove monomorphic sites:

 ```
 bcftools query -f '%CHROM\t%POS\n' ALL.chrALL.phase3_shapeit2_mvncall_integrated_v5a.20130502.genotypes2.vcf.gz \